mmondics/aiops-z/README.md

     ![instana-analytics-2-2](https://raw.githubusercontent.com/mmondics/media/main/images/instana-analytics-2.png)

-    Instana can parse all of the requests, calls, traces, and other information about into a stream of events and then classify and group them.
+    Instana can parse all of the requests, calls, traces, and other information into a stream of events and then classify and group them.
 Instana includes built-in events, predefined health signatures based on integrated algorithms which help you to understand the health of your monitored system in real-time.
 If a built-in event is not relevant for the monitored system, it can be disabled.
 Conversely, you can create a custom event in Instana if it does not already exist.
-These events can then be sent as an alert to a channel of your choice, such as email, Slack, AIOps, Splunk, PagerDuty, Prometheus a generic webhook, or one of many more supported technologies.
+These events can then be sent as an alert to a channel of your choice, such as email, Slack, AIOps, Splunk, PagerDuty, Prometheus, a generic webhook, or one of many more supported technologies.

     Right now you're looking at Incidents that Instana has identified during the timeframe.
 Incidents are created when a key performance indicator such as load, latency, or error rate changes over a certain threshold.